suffolklibraries/lgc/content/collections/events/swt-webinar-27-01.md

   [01473 890089](tel:01473890089)
 updated_by: c86ef296-82a8-4c92-8104-8f274952842b
-updated_at: 1764681427
+updated_at: 1764681755
 duplicated_from: d04b8a2f-6615-46f7-b751-10acb3940ae6
 ---
-Discover the intricate world of communication in the insect world, with Dr Ian Bedford.
+Discover the wonders of bird pellets and what they can tell us about bird populations.